atrick/atrick.github.io/proposal/voidpointer.md

 `VoidPointer` value at a relative byte offset and loading and storing arbitrary types at that location.

-Statically prohibit general `UnsafePointer` conversion while allowing `UnsafePointer` to `VoidPointer` conversion.
+Statically prohibit inferred `UnsafePointer` conversion while allowing inferred `UnsafePointer` to `VoidPointer` conversion.

 ## Options